Estate Planning Overview

 What is a living trust?

 A legal document that allows you (the grantor/trustor) to transfer legal ownership of assets during your lifetime into a trust.
-It designates who will manage these assets (the trustee) upon your death or incapacitation, and who will receive the principal and/or income from the assets upon death (the beneficiary).
+It designates who will manage these assets (the trustee) should you become incapacitated or upon your death, and who will receive the principal and/or income from the assets upon death (the beneficiary).

 Who needs a living trust?

 Anyone with a larger estate, or if you have a family member with special needs.